Three Ways Live Drawing Engages Your Brain During Your Virtual Event

-You’ll never see meeting minutes the same way again
+You’ll never experience a virtual meeting the same way again

-Visual note-taking is becoming a widely recognized way of capturing valuable information in meetings, classrooms, conferences and pretty much anywhere dialogue is created and exchanged.
+Visual note-taking (otherwise known as graphic recording) is an extremely useful way of capturing valuable information in meetings, classrooms, conferences and pretty much anywhere dialogue is created and exchanged.
+If you’re searching for more engaging virtual event ideas, look no further!

 Never heard of it?
 Visual note-taking, also called graphic recording, scribing, or sketch noting, has been a tool used by meeting facilitators since the 1990s.
 Only recently has it expanded into fields like education, trade shows, and conferences.